kailash-manasarovar/statement/docs/index.md

 I am unable to work because I continue to be recognized by random men all over the world and even my colleagues and managers were subscribing to my sex-slave switcheroo sedated rape-porn stardom!

-However, I am aware of growing international support for my endeavors and I'm truly glad there is some sanity out there.
+However, I am aware of growing international support for my endeavors; and some solid, quiet, ancient and powerful faith in me; and I'm truly glad there is some sanity out there.

 ## A friend on the inside, and his gang